imgag/megSAP/doc/performance.md

 ### Whole genome sequencing

-The WGS samples were processed with the Illumina TruSeq DNA PCR-Free kit.
+The WGS samples were processed with the Illumina TruSeq DNA PCR-Free kit and sequenced on NovaSeq6000 using 151PE.
 The benchmarks were performed on GIAB high-confidence regions **with at least 15x coverage**.

 <table>